HSNPipeline/Overview/README.md

 This pipeline also has associated software tools that are available to be used with the pipeline.

 Note that these tools are organized as independent Python modules and thus can be used with or without using the broader pipeline.

 ### hsntools

 The [hsntools](https://github.com/HSNPipeline/hsntools)
-mini-module contains general, task-agnostic, utilities that can be used to convert data to NWB format.
+mini-module contains general utilities for working with the HSN pipeline.

-This module should be installed for doing data conversion, and is used by the ConvertTEMPLATE.
+This module is required for using the templates provided by the pipeline.
-Any general conversion utilities, that can be used across tasks and datasets, should be added to and used from this module.

-### Spiketools
+### spiketools

 The [spiketools](https://github.com/spiketools/spiketools)
-module is an open-source collection of analysis tools for working with single-neuron activity, specifically designed for analyzing human data.
+module is an open-source collection of analysis tools for working with single-neuron data, specifically designed for analyzing human data.

 Spiketools implements general analysis code, which can be used for analyzing data across tasks and contexts.

 ## Contributing

 'HSNPipeline' welcomes contributions and suggestions from the community!

 If you would suggest an edit to a part of the project, please open an issue on Github, on the relevant repository, and/or directly open a pull request with the suggested update.

 Note that to interact with the HSNPipeline organization you must follow the [Code of Conduct](https://github.com/HSNPipeline/Overview/blob/main/CODE_OF_CONDUCT.md).